isomerpages/govtech-gobusiness-main/pages/blog/2022-12-13-post-home-biz-guide.md

 tags: GoBusiness How-to
 pillar: GoBusiness How-to
 crumbs: gobusiness-how-to
-description: 'The Home Business guide is a one-stop shop for the lowdown on running a business from the comfort of your own home.'
+description: 'The Home Business Guide is a one-stop shop for the lowdown on running a business from the comfort of your own home.'
 ---

 ![GoBusiness Home-Based Business Guide](/images/blog/content/homeBizGuide Feature.png)